-Domestic Violence in Washington State: a Complex Matter Requiring Nuanced Legal Counsel
+Domestic Violence in California: a Complex Matter Requiring Nuanced Legal Counsel

-Domestic Violence in Washington State is defined by a series of statutes.
+A series of statutes define domestic violence in California.
 Outside of the legal community, defining domestic violence often boils down to a debate over whether the physical damage inflicted on someone is sufficient to warrant the label “abuse.”
 In practical terms, this conversation often devolves into debating how big a bruise must be to qualify as domestic violence.
 Ultimately, this debate isn’t very useful.

-In Washington State, courts and mental health professionals instead often see domestic violence as a pattern of behaviors whose function is to degrade, coerce, and control an intimate partner.
+In California, courts and mental health professionals instead often see domestic violence as a pattern of behaviors whose function is to degrade, coerce, and control an intimate partner.
 Many of these behaviors are not, in themselves, physically violent, and may include the following:

 - Pattern of name-calling and belittling treatment;

 - Pattern of blaming and/or shaming the other person;

 - Emotional isolation (pressuring the other spouse to sever friendships/denigrating the spouse to shared friends);

 - Financial control (refusing to share financial information while putting the other spouse on a “budget”); and

 - Control of daily life/invasion of privacy (setting a rigid schedule for the partner, knowing the other’s location at all times, review of the other’s email and phone records, etc.).

 To be identified as domestic violence in California, however, problematic behaviors like the ones listed above must usually be paired with a history of physical violence or intimidation or the threat of physical violence.
 Typical manifestations of this include: